ZeroNerodaHero/nuTextArea/README.md

 ## Problems
 * The newline problem: Images need a newline below them so that the users can scroll and append text past the images.
 If you do not have a newline there, HTML makes the image the last child and you cannot add text to the end.
 This is content-editable's short comming.
 There is a solution, but I just haven't figured it out yet.
 For now, this works ok.
 And I want to get something out.
 This is also why we need selector. \[To be solved]

+The real version on funcel.xyz has an implementation for using AJAX for connections to a server for something like an emote grabber.
+Plenty of other implementations.